Florida's new COVID-19 cases rise by 9,994; deaths up 97 to 19,000 including nonresidents

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 270,509, a rise of a world-high 2,464 Tuesday, with the record 2,609 on April 15, according to Johns Hopkins.
+29, the national toll has risen to 273,446, a rise of a world-high and record 2,804 Wednesday, surpassing the former mark of 2,609 on April 15, according to Johns Hopkins.
+Twenty states reported at least 50 more deaths.

 Cases